Chronic Migraines And The Blurred Lines of Recreational Cannabis

 I started using cannabis illegally several years ago.
 This was for my recreational enjoyment, but I noticed that cannabis DRASTICALLY helps my headaches and migraines (for some reason as long as it isn’t purple.
 Purple makes it worse).

 Consequently, not only is their patient support for the use of cannabis for migraines, but there is also early clinical support as well.
-A study published in 2016 explored patient use of prescribed medical cannabis for headaches.
+A study published in 2016 explored patient consumption of prescribed medical cannabis for headaches.
 In this study of 121 participants, all had a primary diagnosis of migraine.

 As detailed by Forbes, another study looked at a pharmaceutical preparation of cannabis for the treatment of migraines and cluster headaches.
 The pharmaceutical used in the study contained roughly a 1:1 ratio of CBD to THC.